+Nonetheless, our problem solving is held back by old philosophies that empower gatekeepers.
+People in control of old tools, like Blockbuster, get to decide when—and if—the rest of humanity will upgrade their tools.
+The creation of each new tool poses a climactic and political question: who controls it?
+After all, whoever does, is more powerful.
+While civilization is a struggle to overcome problems by upgrading technology and inventing new tools, it’s also a battle to control them.
+The people wielding the old tool typically want to retain their power; inventors and innovators instead imagine a new society that shares it.
+The eternal story of civilization consists of protagonists making new tools, antagonists attacking new tools, and many extras watching the fight.
+Our politics is an ongoing history of technological change, with inventor and gatekeeper both reaching for the tool to make themselves the winner.

-However, our problem solving is held back by old philosophies that empower gatekeepers.
-People in control of old tools like Blockbuster, getting to decide when, and if, humanity will upgrade our tools.In Star Wars, the Force is an all-powerful energy field.
-Luke Skywalker’s Jedi warriors harness the light side to help others.
-Darth Vader’s evil Sith lords harness the dark side to help themselves.
+This struggle between using power for personal gain versus for the common good seems to be as old as time, and it’s certainly been echoed in countless.
+One such story is Star Wars, which introduces us to a galaxy where the Force exists as an all-powerful energy field.
+Luke Skywalker’s Jedi warriors harness “the light side” to help others.
+Darth Vader’s evil Sith lords harness “the dark side” to help themselves and hurt all who oppose them.

-We call technological protagonists “trailblazers”.
-Like Jedi, they empower us cyborgs with new tools.
+In our world, we like to call our technological protagonists “trailblazers”.
+Like Jedi knights, they empower us cyborgs with new tools.
 But since some gates are good, like the security ones, we don’t have a political name for the antagonists.
-Thus, I call antagonists to our technological evolution Darth Blockbuster; people who prevent human evolution for their self-interest.
+Thus, I call the antagonists to our technological evolution Darth Blockbuster: people who prevent human evolution for the sake of their self-interest.

-Biological adaptions and upgrades are called evolution.
-I call human technological evolution Techvolution.
-This book is about inventing Techvolution, a philosophy to re-write the rules of society, to kill Darth Blockbuster, so regular people can solve our problems with technological upgrades as smoothly in human society, as evolution does in Nature.
+Since biological adaptions and upgrades can be thought of as evolution, I have termed human technological evolution as Techvolution.
+This book is about inventing Techvolution, the philosophy to re-write the rules of society, to kill Darth Blockbuster, so regular people can solve problems with technological upgrades as smoothly in human society as evolution does in Nature.

-And to make it happen, you, the current extra, must join the fight.
-Human evolution depends on you picking the right side between an old ruling philosophy filled with rules to keep your frontline problems alive, and this new one that says solving real-life problems makes you a hero.
+To make Techvolution a reality, you, the current extra, must join the fight.
+Human evolution depends on you picking the right side between an old ruling philosophy filled with rules to keep your frontline problems alive, and this new one that says solving real-life problems makes you your own hero.

-Cast of Ideas and Characters
+Cast of Characters and Ideas

 Before we go any further, I want to lay out the philosophy of Techvolution more clearly.
 To do so, here are a few terms that will enable us to all be on the same page: